arximboldi/immer/doc/persist.rst

 Transformation into a different type
 ------------------------------------

 The transforming function can even return a different type.
-In the following example ``vector<int>`` is transformed into ``vector<std::string>``.
+In the following example, ``vector<int>`` is transformed into ``vector<std::string>``.
 The first two steps are the same as in the previous example:

 .. literalinclude:: ../test/extra/persist/test_for_docs.cpp
    :language: c++